endurantgames/cosmiclegends/src/classes/monstrosity.md

 Whenever you make a roll that uses your skill, roll an additional number of dice equal to the Volume.

-## Class Ability: Engine of Destruction

-When you use your Core or Nova Power Words in a Power Stunt or Combo to advance the Smash goal, add 2 to the Effectiveness.

 ## Power Words

 You can use your Power Words in the following ways: